 Basic formula for revenue per hour

-The formula is simple, but you need to use the right numbers:
+The math is straightforward, but you need the right numbers:

 Revenue per hour = Total brunch revenue / Number of opening hours